MinMao-Hub/PasteEasy/README.md

 1. Scroll the list by sliding the touchpad with two fingers
 2. Scroll the list by mouse wheel
 3. Scroll the list by incessantly pressing key Shift
-4. Scroll the list by switching the Left & Right or Upper & Down on the keyboard
+4. Scroll the list by switching the Left & Right on the keyboard[Switching]
+5. Scroll the list by switching the Upper & Down on the keyboard[Turn the page]

 ##### About Right click menu
 1. You can right-click to call up the menu to customize the title of the card
+2. Paste as plain text
+3. Only copy
 2. You can extract MD5 strings of text, files, etc.
 3. English case can be converted
 4. The screenshot can be saved directly to the download folder